 The death of a loved one can be a period of intense emotional transition.
-While you are adjusting to your loss, an experienced probate attorney can help you navigate the unique circumstances of your loved one’s estate without adding significant additional stress to your changing life.
+While you are adjusting to your loss, Laura Kennedy can help you navigate the unique circumstances of your loved one’s estate.

-“Probate” is the legal process of proving a Will is valid or invalid, although the term is often used to refer to the larger process of estate administration.
+“Probate” is the legal process of proving a Will is valid, although the term is often used to refer to the larger process of estate administration.

 Some elements of estate administration include:

 - Submitting the Will and a properly prepared application to the appropriate court for probate;

 - Fulfilling all court-ordered duties of an executor or administrator;

 - If the decedent died without a Will (“intestate”), determining the best strategy for efficient administration and recognition of intestate heirs;